The new handbook is now available - learn how to get the best results with piccure 1.5 (Link)

-If the installation fails or you can't see piccure in the filter menu, please spare a minute and fill out a 6 question compatibility survey (Link).
+If the installation fails (e.g. DLL missing) or you can't see piccure in the filter menu, please spare a minute and fill out a 6 question compatibility survey (Link).
 Most of the time the following will do the trick (Windows): Run the installation again, select "Repair" and follow the instructions.

 Occasionally, after running the piccure installer, the software may not be installed correctly in Lightroom®.
 This may be caused if the “Store Presets with Catalog” option in Lightroom® s Preferences is checked.
 In order to uncheck this do the following.
 Go to Edit > Preferences > Presets OR Lightroom® > Preferences > Presets.
 The uncheck this box.